icgc-dcc/dcc-docs/docs/download/repositories.md

 | Repo Code        | `ega`                                                                                                                                  |

 ### Obtaining Data Access
-Follow the procedure outlined at the [DACO page][1].
+To obtain access to ICGC Controlled Data, learn more about the DACO application process [here](https://docs.icgc-argo.org/docs/data-access/daco/applying), and then [start a DACO application][1].
 Once approved by ICGC DACO, you will need to contact EGA to have your EGA account set up.

 ### Download Client Operation